 A common complaint associated with tile flooring is staining due to kitchen mishaps.
-These stains can sometimes penetrate the porous finish and become quite difficult to remove.
-Usually, bleach and other oxidants are used in these cases to remove these deep and tough stains.
+These stains from ceramic and porcelain tile can sometimes penetrate the porous finish and become quite difficult to remove.
+Usually, bleach and other oxidants are used in these cases to remove these deep and tough stains from ceramic and porcelain tile.
 But in the case of deeply saturated stains and hard water marks, bleach doesn’t always work.
 Consider these options as well:

 - Hydrogen peroxide